 At the heart of Landmannalaugar in the summer season, you’ll find a camping site, and a hut run by the Icelandic Touring Association that can accommodate 110 people, in dormitories with showers and toilets.
 There is a “Mountain Supermarket”, a converted school bus, which serves as a cafe and a small food store, you’ll find their prices rather high.
 There’s an agency that offers horseback riding tours.

 Mid / late June to mid-September you can drive from the Icelandic capital, Reykjavik, to Skaftafell or Myvatn (in July) to get to Landmannalaugar and stay a few hours or a few days.
 You can choose to join a guided tour where you learn a lot about the region and once there, you will be giving some free time to walk around, or you can soak in the hot springs at Landmannalaugar.
 See Landmannalaugar Tours agency for more information.

-From October to May, the site is inaccessible to independent travellers, because snow is already present, but most travel agencies will take you there in their modified vehicles.
-The area is uninhabited and surrounded by snow, in the tour vehicle, you will feel like you are in another world.
+From October to May, the site is inaccessible to independent travelers.
+That is because snow is already present, but most travel agencies will take you there in their modified vehicles.
+The area is uninhabited and surrounded by snow.
+In the tour vehicle, you will feel like you are in another world.
 You can even spend the night in the shelter at Landmannalaugar.
-Be prepared to experience solitude and adventure ... and we hope you see the northern lights as you've never seen them before!
+Be prepared to experience solitude and adventure … and we hope you see the northern lights as you’ve never seen them before!

 © All rights reserved